-[10.22]

 So it's those those 3 bits really.
-The critical thing in that sort of essaying voice which I'd been engaged with in a straight up way in the previous project, I guess, is what we end up sort of appending in Everest.
+The critical thing in that essaying voice which I'd been engaged with in a straight up way in the previous project, I guess, is what we end up appending in Everest.

-Jonathan Pitches: That makes a whole lot of sense I have to say.
-Just for clarification’s sake, the village in Leicestershire?
+JP: That makes a whole lot of sense.

-Gregg Whelan: Oh, it's Queniborough.

-Jonathan Pitches: I know of it a little.
-I was brought up in Leicester as well just in the suburbs, in Oadby.
-But we got a long way out through those years, and pretty much at the same time as well.
 So, Gary if you can then illuminate on your way into that project.
-Obviously, you were doing, well, I’ve just heard you were doing this endurance coast walk?
-Or something, and then came into the project.
+Obviously, you were doing this endurance coast walk and then came into the project.

 Gary Winters: It was a journey, so it did take in the coast.
-It took in the like cardinal points of the UK – north, east, south, west.
-And I was, the project’s - this period was four journeys to lighthouses at those furthermost points, sort of three quarters of which are you know, quite remote.
-And the journey there was, not complicated, but there was a lot of you know, just different kinds of transports and the walking and whatever.
-I say that because on the east coast it’s in Lowestoft, which is just on the sort of promenade, it's sort of Martin Parr territory, you know, like big ice creams and stuff like that.
-But the other 3, up in Scotland, on the west coast of Ireland, and down here in Cornwall, on the Lizard.
+It took in the cardinal points of the UK – north, east, south, west.
+And this period was four journeys to lighthouses at those furthermost points, three quarters of which are quite remote.
+And the journey there was, not complicated, but there was a lot of different kinds of transports and the walking and whatever.
+I say that because on the east coast it’s in Lowestoft, which is just on the promenade, it’s sort of Martin Parr territory, you know, like big ice creams and stuff like that.
+But the other 3 were up in Scotland, on the west coast of Ireland, and down here in Cornwall, on the Lizard.
 So I made these four journeys to these lighthouses and spent a week at each place.
-Just sort of being there, documenting, writing, using it as a sort of space to think and respond to in a sort of site-reactive kind of way.
-And then that material that I generated at those places, and the journeys, sort of itineraries and journeys that I kind of take and organize, then became these sort of visual art pieces that I made when I came back to college.
-But the sort of going, doing this, this period as Gregg said, is of sort of being away from the college - were these sort of these journey pieces.
+Just sort of being there, documenting, writing, using it as a space to think and respond to in a site-reactive kind of way.
+And then that material that I generated at those places, and the journeys, itineraries and journeys, that I take and organize, then became these visual art pieces that I made when I came back to college.
+But the going, doing this, this period as Gregg said, of being away from the college - were these journey pieces.
 So I spoke to Gregg about that.
-So maybe there was a little kind of grain of me being involved in some you know, some aspect of a durational thing, and a sort of physical walking thing, an outdoors thing.
+So maybe there was a little kind of grain of me being involved in some you know, some aspect of a durational thing, and a physical walking thing, an outdoors thing.
 It's kit that I had.
-So I camped at a couple of them, a couple of them said I could stay on site but a couple of places I sort of camped and was almost my own little kind of expedition, and that was all in the mix of the documentation, the sort of stuff I need to camp, the kit bag, the itinerary, the yeah, the sort of you know, the equipment and stuff just sort of living out and surviving in those places.
+So I camped at a couple of them, a couple of them said I could stay on site but a couple of places I camped and was almost on my own little kind of expedition, and that was all in the mix of the documentation, the stuff I need to camp, the kit bag, the itinerary, the equipment and stuff just living out and surviving in those places.

-Jonathan Pitches: And then you met in, you know, well, in the reading that I’ve done, in a party, and serendipitously came together.
+JP: And then you met in a party and serendipitously came together.